 Those wanting a bountiful choice from land or sea should try Cowfish.
 The seared Ahi tuna is always a favorite; however, save room for dessert since the skillet cookie with vanilla ice cream is a must.

-For an elevated dining experience with zero pretenses, Highway is the place.
+For an elevated dining experience with zero pretense, Highway is the place.
 The focus is on classic American food with delicious signature dishes like the steamed pork buns filled with a healthy slice of pork belly, served with spicy red cabbage slaw.

 Much of the cuisine at the Stone Creek Inn is French-inspired.
 The dining experience is memorable with choices such as oven-roasted halibut, rack of lamb with Mediterranean spice, and braised Montauk lobster with baby vegetables.